pixiiidust/TeloMeshV2/README.md

 # TeloMesh

-TeloMesh is a user journey analysis pipeline that processes event data to build a directed graph of user flows.
-This tool helps product managers and UX designers identify patterns, chokepoints, and optimization opportunities in user journeys.
+TeloMesh is a user journey analysis pipeline that processes session and event data to build a directed graph of user flows.
+This tool provides an actionable overview that helps product managers and UX designers identify patterns, triage chokepoints, and prioritize optimization opportunities in user journeys.

 ## Theory & Methodology

-TeloMesh uses graph theory and network analysis to identify friction points in user journeys:
+TeloMesh uses graph theory and network analysis to identify friction points in user journeys and prioritizes them using WSJF.
+WSJF (Weighted Shortest Job First) is a prioritization method used in Agile and Lean development (especially the Scaled Agile Framework - SAFe) that ranks work items by dividing their value by their effort, so teams tackle the highest-value, lowest-effort tasks first.:

 1. **Graph Construction**: User sessions are converted into directed graphs where:
    - Nodes represent pages/screens